FLiER: Practical Topology Update Detection Using Sparse PMUs: Experiments

 In Figure~\ref{fig:ieee57ranksDC}, we repeat the experiment of Figure~\ref{fig:ieee57ranks}, but with the DC approximation used in~\cite{Tate:2008:Line} rather than the AC linearization used in FLiER.
 We also present comparisons in Table~\ref{tab:comparison}.
 With PMUs everywhere, there is little difference in accuracy.
 With fewer PMUs, FLiER is more accurate.
 In the sparse case, the DC approximation without noise behaves similarly to FLiER with noise, while in the single PMU deployment the DC results without noise are much worse than those from FLiER even with noise.

 Figure \ref{fig:pmus_31233} shows the raw scores computed by FLiER with three PMUs.
 In this plot, each column represents the fingerprint scores computed for one line failure scenario.
-The black dots represent the scores of lines that get past the filter, while the green circles and yellow triangles represent the scores for the correct answer.
+The black crosses represent the scores of lines that get past the filter, while the green circles and yellow triangles represent the scores for the correct answer.
 If there is a green circle, then our algorithm correctly identified the actual line that failed.
 If there is a yellow triangle, the correct line was not chosen but was among the top three lines selected by the algorithm.

-In Figure \ref{fig:24_26_down}, we illustrate one case that FLiER misidentifies.
-The blue squares indicate buses on which PMUs are deployed, and lines are colored and thickened according to the score given by FLiER.
-The best-scoring line is adjacent to the line that actually failed.
+In Figure \ref{fig:24_26_down}, we show one case that FLiER misidentifies.
+PMUs are deployed on buses marked with blue squares, and lines are colored and thickened according to the FLiER score.
+The best-scoring line is adjacent to the line that failed.